Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: The Model: Joint Entry-Assignment Control

 \textbf{Queues (system state).} At each node $j \in V$, there is an infinite-buffer queue of supply units.
 (Section~\ref{subsec:extend-barrier} shows how to seamlessly incorporate finite-buffer queues.)
 The \emph{system state} is the vector of queue lengths at time $t$, which we denote by $\bq[t]=[q_1[t],\cdots,q_m[t]]^{\T}$.
 Denote the state space of queue lengths by $\Omega_{K} \triangleq \{\bq:\bq\in\mathbb{Z}^{m}_+,\mathbf{1}^{\T}\bq=K\}$, and the normalized state space by $\Omega\triangleq\{\bq:\bq\in\mathbb{R}^{m}_+,\mathbf{1}^{\T}\bq=1\}$.

-\textbf{Demand Types and Arrival Process.} We assume exactly one demand unit (customer) arrives at each period $t$, and denote her type by $(o[t],d[t]) \in V \times V$, where $o[t]$ is her origin and $d[t]$ is her destination.
-With probability $\phi_{jk}$, we have $(o[t],d[t])=(j,k)$, independent of demands in earlier periods.\footnote{This is equivalent to considering a continuous time model where the arrivals of different types of demands follow independent Poisson processes with rates proportional to the $(\phi_{jk})$s.
-The discrete time model considered is the embedded chain of the continuous time model.} Let $\bphi \triangleq (\phi_{jk})_{j \in V, k \in V}$.
-Importantly, the system can observe the type of the arriving demand at the beginning of each time slot, but \emph{the probabilities (arrival rates) $\bphi$ are not known.} Thus we substantially relax the assumption in previous works that the system has exact knowledge of demand arrival rates \citetext{\citealp{ozkan2016dynamic}, \citealp*{banerjee2016pricing}, \citealp{balseiro2019dynamic}}.
+\textbf{Demand types and time-varying arrival process.} We assume exactly one demand unit (customer) arrives at each period $t$, and denote her abstract \emph{type} by $\tau[t] \in \cT$, and the type for the demand unit is drawn from distribution $\bphi^t = (\phi_\tau^t)_{\tau \in \cT}$, independent of demands in earlier periods.\footnote{ {Analyses of i.i.d. unit demand arrivals have been shown to generalize easily to more general arrival processes, e.g., Markovian arrivals with bounded demand units per period as in \cite{huang2009delay}, though at a significant notational burden.
+Given the aforementioned precedent, we reason that the cost of carrying the reader through this generalization exceeds the benefit of doing so, and assume i.i.d. unit demand arrivals throughout the paper. } } Note that the demand arrival rate (i.e., type distribution) can be time-varying.
+Importantly, the system can observe the type of the arriving demand at the beginning of each time slot, but \emph{the probabilities (arrival rates) $\bphi^t$ are not known.} Thus we substantially relax the assumption in previous works that the system has exact knowledge of demand arrival rates \citetext{\citealp{ozkan2016dynamic}, \citealp*{banerjee2016pricing}, \citealp{balseiro2019dynamic}}.